Reviews

 • Free services with no clear privacy policy — if the app doesn't explain how it handles your data, your files are likely the product.
 Avoid for anything personal or sensitive.

-• Lifetime plans from new companies — lifetime deals from companies under 3 years old carry serious closure risk.
-Always check how long the company has been operating before buying.
+• Lifetime plans from new companies — deals from companies under a few years old carry serious closure risk.
+Check how long the company has operated before buying.

 • Apps that store data in unclear jurisdictions — verify where your data is actually stored.
 Some services route files through countries with weak privacy laws.

-• Sync apps marketed as “backup” — many apps only sync files, not back them up.
-If a file deletes on your device and it syncs, it’s gone everywhere.
-Read what “backup” actually means in their documentation before trusting it with important data.
+• Sync apps marketed as "backup" — many apps only sync, not back up.
+If a file deletes on your device and syncs, it's gone everywhere.
+Read what "backup" actually means before trusting it with important data.

-Critical Warning: Cloud sync is NOT cloud backup.
-If you delete a file in Google Drive, Dropbox, or OneDrive — it syncs the deletion to all your devices instantly.
-A real backup service (Backblaze, IDrive) retains deleted files for 30–90 days and lets you recover them.
-Do not confuse the two.
+Critical warning: Cloud sync is NOT cloud backup.
+Delete a file in Google Drive, Dropbox, or OneDrive and it syncs the deletion to all your devices.
+A real backup service (Backblaze, IDrive) retains deleted files for 30 days or more and lets you recover them.
+If you've already lost files on your phone, our guide on how to recover deleted photos on Android can help.

 Frequently Asked Questions

-What is the best cloud storage in 2026?
+What is the best cloud storage and backup app in 2026?

-IDrive is the best overall for most users — it backs up multiple devices, keeps 30 file versions, matches Google Drive’s speed in independent testing, and handles full disk image recovery.
-If you only need backup for one computer, Backblaze’s unlimited plan at $9/month is simpler and more affordable.
+IDrive is the best overall for most people because one plan backs up an unlimited number of computers, phones, and tablets into a single storage pool, keeps up to 30 file versions, and supports full disk-image recovery.
+If you only need to protect one computer, Backblaze's unlimited plan at $99/year is simpler and cheaper.
+For maximum privacy, Proton Drive offers true zero-knowledge encryption.

 What is the best free cloud storage in 2026?